Multiple dashboards

 dashboards map (Optional)

 Additional YAML dashboards.
-The key is used for the URL and should contain a hyphen (-)
+The key is used for the URL and should contain a hyphen (-), except for lovelace, which is allowed for backward compatibility.

 mode string Required